nosratifarhad/AutoMapper_Extension/README.md

     return new PagedList<WeatherForecastDto>(weatherForecastDtos, pageIndex: 0, pageSize: 0).ToBusinessObjectPagedList();
 }
 ```

 ### actually your call this methods .
+### if do you not want to AutoMapper !!! you can map manual entitys .

 ```csharp
 public static WeatherForecastDto ToDBModel(this WeatherForecastVM businessObject)